tido64/rainbow/README.md

 ## Learning

-See documentation (`doc/index.html`) and the demos under `demos`.
+See documentation under `doc`, and the demos under `demos`.
 Note: In order to run a demo, you'll need to copy some files into the folder of the demo you want to run:

 - `lua/*` (you may not need all but it's easier to just copy everything)
 - `src/Graphics/Shaders` (copy the folder, not needed for Android/iOS)